 - Take action when the air quality is unhealthy

 - Connect student learning with sustainability action.
 Learning Lab offers high-quality classroom content — over 450 lessons — for teachers from kindergarten to high school.
-You can find modules to educate students about indoor air quality by searching by theme, learning standard, teaching method, or keyword.
+In the lesson "Air Quality Index," students reflect upon how their actions (even in a community with consistently good air quality) can have an impact on the entire atmosphere, and then they brainstorm things they can do personally and as a class to help alleviate air pollution.
+You can find more modules to educate students about protecting air quality by searching Learning Lab's catalog by theme, primary subject, grade or keyword.